NDepend

 • The keyword out is used for generic type parameters that type objects that are only gathered-out as result.

 As simple as that!
-However it is recommended to continue using scientific terms like Covariance and Contravariance to look smarter during job interview.
+However, my advice is to continue using scientific terms like Covariance and Contravariance to look smarter during job interviews 😊.